-Workman Partner Julian Bates calls for “more sophisticated techniques” for measuring managing agent performance in response to Property Week’s article of 7 November entitled “Property managers urged to adopt new business models”
+Workman Partner Julian Bates calls for “more sophisticated techniques” for measuring managing agent performance.
+This comes in response to Property Week’s article of 7 November, “Property managers urged to adopt new business models.”

-The Property Week headline on 7 November was a striking one, reporting on data released by Remit Consulting which argues that property managers need to “do the basics better, and change the way they treat tenants if they want to remain relevant”.
+The Property Week headline on 7 November was, indeed, a striking one.
+To summarise, it reports on data from Remit Consulting which argues that property managers must “do the basics better, and change the way they treat tenants if they want to remain relevant.”

 As the UK’s largest independent property management and building consultancy firm, we wholeheartedly support this notion – a focus on delivering the fundamentals of property management and ensuring occupier satisfaction is at the heart of our business.
 Put simply, it’s what we do.

-The Remit report moves on to question the due date rent collection statistics [which paint a national picture of consistent underperformance], with Steph Yates, senior consultant at Remit, commenting “this amazes us time and again.
-If 20% of people didn’t pay their mortgage on the due date, they could lose their house”*.
+The Remit report moves on to question the due date rent collection statistics [which paint a national picture of consistent underperformance].
+Steph Yates, a senior consultant at Remit, says “this amazes us time and again.
+If 20% of people didn’t pay their mortgage on the due date, they could lose their house.”*

 Indeed, we would counter that where industry has typically relied on due date collection as a key performance indicator, historic debt is far more relevant.
 Total arrears debt collection, which includes pre-quarter debt, can have a bigger impact on landlord cashflow.

 Bringing historic debt down to a minimum can bring significant benefit to the landlord’s total risk profile and in recent years, we have been building up our credit control team with total arrears management in mind, reflecting the market we are operating in.